Kylie Makes Her First Appearance On Rumored New Boyfriend's Snapchat

 Jenner met PartyNextDoor when she and her sister, Kendall, appeared in the 2014 music video for his single, "Recognize."
 They've been friends ever since, but they've only been showing up on each other's social media accounts since Jenner's split from Tyga.
 Two weeks ago, Kylie's arm and diamond-studded watch made an appearance on PND's Insta.

 Are they or aren't they?
 Who knows?
-But we're sure that if they are, they'll make it official on Snapchat or Instagram soon enough.
+But we're sure that if they are, they'll make it official on Snapchat or Instagram.

 Advertisement